In this post, I share how I got over my own mindset blocks that had me stuck.

 What lessons did your parents teach you about earning, spending and saving?
 Did your parents fight about money?
 Were finances a source of stress or joy in your home?
 Was money revered as a very important source of status?
 A means to control others?
 Or simply a currency to help achieve comfort?

 Surrounding yourself with others who are on a positive, self-care journey with their money is critical to your success in this part of your life.
 Studies find time and again that the people you surround yourself with have a huge impact on your habits.
+If you don't have those role models in your real life, seek them out in books, movies and TV shows — even Oprah.

 For example, teenagers whose friends smoke are also likely to smoke.
 Same, too, with personal finance habits.